 Holding my hand she started to talk to me.
 She told me a story about her little brother, about how he went away to fight in Iraq and when he returned he too had PTSD.
 She said he was very depressed and coped by drinking.
 Over time the drinking got worse, it got out of control.
 She said everyone in the family reached out, they tried to help.
 She said about two years after he got back he got drunk and hung himself in her father’s garage.
 She told me she had never shared that personal story with anyone outside of her family.
 It had been almost two years and she still thought of him every day.
 She said the biggest problem is not realizing you have one.
 She said she was proud that I wanted to get help, told me I was a strong woman and said if I wanted to come back, I had a place to work in two weeks.

 Off to the liquor store I went and I picked up what felt like was my last super, a six pack of beer and green curry Thai.
 I sat on the floor of my living room as my husband helped me pack my clothes.
 What does someone bring for six months?
 I had no clue.
 I packed lots of sweatpants, t-shirts, comfy slippers, and about two weeks of professional clothes for work.

 He drove me that night as it stared to get dark to the treatment center we had found in town.
 I took what was to be my last zanax, actually two.
 I knew I would soon be detoxing from everything for the next two weeks, I was scared and humbled at the same time.
-As I unloaded my bags and was ushered inside by a group of women I realized this was going to be a first for me, a new start for life.
-Little did I know what was going to happen next in my life.
-The next four weeks would change me forever and take me to place I could never come back from …
+As I unloaded my bags and was ushered inside by a small group of women, I realized this was going to be a first for me, a new start for life.
+Little did I know what was going to happen next.
+The next few months would change me forever…